pytorch/ignite/docs/source/concepts.rst

 ..
 Note ::

-   See the source code of :class:`~ignite.contrib.engines.create_supervised_tbptt_trainer` for an example of usage of custom events.
+   See the source code of :func:`~ignite.contrib.engines.tbptt.create_supervised_tbptt_trainer` for an example of usage of custom events.

 If you want to use filtering with custom events (e.g. ``CustomEvents.CUSTOM_STARTED(every=5)``), you need to do 3 more things: